weverkley/bucardo_docker_image/README.md

 ### Configuration (`bucardo.json`)

-1. Create a folder;

-2. Create a "bucardo.json" inside this folder;

-3. Fill the "bucardo.json" file following this example:
+First, create a `bucardo.json` configuration file.
+The container will mount and read this file on startup.

   ```jsonc
   {